Marketing for Wellness Brands: Why Trust Is the Only Strategy That Works Long-Term

 Your voice.

 The way you write says a great deal about your relationship to your expertise.
 Overclaiming sounds like noise.
 Underclaiming sounds like uncertainty.
-The right tone is specific, grounded and calm, it describes what you do and why it works without reaching for superlatives.
+The right tone is specific, grounded and calm, it describes what you do and why it works without reaching.

 Your evidence.